bristolcnu/bristolcnu.github.io/about.md

 #### History
-Computational Neuroscience at the University of Bristol has a long tradition.
+Computational neuroscience at the University of Bristol has a long tradition.
 <br>

 <hr>